The-Bioinformatics-Group/kordia_pathway_analysis/README.md

 But then I ran the same AA sequence on the http://myhits.isb-sib.ch/cgi-bin/motif_scan website and it produces a visual output of the alignment, as well as information on how much of the sequence that was matched.
-I ran the analysis with the HAMAP profiles and PROSITE patterns databases and the output was a bit more informative than what was learned from the three previous searches.
+I ran the analysis with the HAMAP profiles and Pfam HMMs databases and the output was a bit more informative than what was learned from the three previous searches.
 The following table sums it up.
 Keep in mind that the entire predicted AA sequence is 310 AA long.